+The project and location that the contribution is to be applied to: Bockings Elm.
 There is currently a deficit of -17.68 hectares of equipped play/open space in Clacton-on-Sea.
-Any additional development in Clacton will increase demand on play facilities further.
-It is felt that any further development in this area will impact on the current facilities.
-If future development was to take place it would be necessary to increase play provision in the vicinity.
 Due to the significant lack of play facilities in the area if it felt that a contribution towards play is justified and relevant to the planning application.
+The closest play area to the development would be at Bockings Elm, currently this is a small play area that would benefit from some more equipment to cope with any additional development.